mail us | mail this page

 ....

-The objectclass definition includes its objectclass hierarchy.
-All the schemas, which MUST include ALL the objectclasses in the hierarchy, must be visible to the LDAP server (in OpenLDAP using the include directives of slapd.conf).
+The objectclass definition includes any objectclass hierarchy (its SUPerior objectcClass).
+All the schemas, which contain ALL the objectclasses in the hierarchy, must be visible to the LDAP server (in OpenLDAP using the include directives of slapd.conf).
 The LDAP server can, in theory, figure the hierarchy stuff out itself and certainly a lot faster that you can type it.
+The above definition can also confuse by apparently having more than one STRUCTURAL Objectclass in an entry - see additional notes on ObjectClass Inheritance.

 dn:cn=Jim Bob,ou=people,dc=example,dc=com